roq-messaging/RoQ/README.md

 Installation
 ------------

-We cover different use cases in order to provide you the most suitable way to get your first experience of ROQ.
+We cover different use cases in order to provide you the most suitable way to get your first experience with ROQ.
-You just want to get a try of ROQ ?
-Go to the 'demonstration' section, you will run ROQ on local docker containers that allow you to get your first experience without disturbing your working environment.
+You want to just get a try of ROQ ?
+Go to the 'demonstration' section, you will run ROQ on local docker containers which allow you to get your first experience with ROQ without disturbing your working environment.
-Are you sure that ROQ is a suitable messaging service for your system ?
-Let's go to the 'local deployment' section in order to develop your service which relies to ROQ or to contribute to ROQ.
+Do you want to contribute to ROQ ?
+Let's go to the 'local deployment' section in order to deploy ROQ on you machine in order to debug etc.
 Get reday for the production ?
 Go to the 'production' section, we provide you an automatic deployment script which allows to deploy ROQ on Amazon (we plan to support other environments, stay tunned).

 Demonstration
 -------------

 This procedure allows you to run ROQ on your local machine.
-All the ROQ components and their dependencies will be installed in isolated docker container.
-In this way, that your system environment will be not impacted by the procedure.
+All the ROQ components and their dependencies will be installed on isolated docker containers.
+Therefore, your local system environment will be not impacted by the procedure.

 ### Prerequisite (get these packages via yum or apt-get):
 - docker-io (tested with version 1.12)